-(89) The university does not reimburse travel expenses of an accompanying traveller unless there is a bona fide business, compassionate or medical purpose for an accompanying spouse or individual and a senior executive has approved it.

-(90) However Insurance coverage may be applied for by the accompanying spouse, partners and dependent children of all employees', Honorary appointees, Adjuncts and Emeritus Professors who is conducting OUB and are on the same itinerary.
-Note, accompanying family members' of students cannot take out cover.
-A Travel Insurance Application Form will need to be completed personally by each accompanying member and attached to the booking in the Travel Booking System (Smartbook).
-If a traveller is under 18, the form can be completed by parents.
+- (88) The university does not reimburse travel expenses of an accompanying traveller unless there is a bona fide business, compassionate or medical purpose for an accompanying spouse or individual and a senior executive has approved it. - (89) Insurance coverage may be applied for by employees', students, Honorary appointees, Adjuncts and Emeritus Professors who are conducting OUB.
+A Travel Insurance Application Form will need to be completed personally by each traveller and attached to the booking in the Travel Booking System (Smartbook).
 For further clarification on coverage, limitations and restrictions contact the Insurance Officer insurance@une.edu.au